Solving Truly Massive Budgeted Monotonic POMDPs with Oracle-Guided Meta-Reinforcement Learning: Introduction

 In this paper, we address the challenge of computing approximately optimal policies for budget-constrained multi-component monotonic POMDPs.
-Each component POMDP operates independently in terms of transition probabilities, but they are collectively constrained by the shared budget.
-There has been substantial work on solving budget constrained POMDPs \cite{lee2018monte, undurti2010online,khonji2019approximability}.
-However, the complexity of these algorithms is often exponential in the number of states of the POMDP, and consequently would be exponential in the number of components for a multi-component POMDP.
-Thus, they become computationally intractable for multi-component POMDPs with a large number of components.
+We assume that each component POMDP operates independently in terms of transition probabilities, but they are collectively constrained by the shared budget.
+Substantial work has been done to solve budget-constrained POMDPs \cite{lee2018monte,undurti2010online,khonji2019approximability}.
+However, the complexity of these algorithms is often exponential in the number of states of a single POMDP.
+For a multi-component POMDP, where the overall state space is the Cartesian product of individual component state spaces, this complexity consequently becomes exponential in the number of components.
+Thus, these methods become computationally intractable for multi-component POMDPs with a large number of components.
+A key challenge in solving budget-constrained multi-component POMDPs is how to optimally allocate the shared budget across the multiple components.
 In \citet{vora2023welfare}, the authors propose a welfare-maximization method for solving budget-constrained multi-component POMDPs.
-However, the method in that paper requires generating optimal policies for multiple budget values for every component POMDP to get the optimal budget allocation, i.e., optimal distribution of the shared budget among the components POMDPs.
+However, the method in that paper requires generating optimal policies for multiple budget values for every component POMDP to get the optimal budget allocation.
 Hence, it cannot be scaled to a large number of components.